Asteria5675/BetterDiscordThemes/null/README.md

 Changing imports
 <img src="https://i.imgur.com/QgZbnFA.gif" />

-- Watch the below videos for basic editing of variables Turning Null into a transparent theme and basic variable changing <a href="https://i.imgur.com/9a7ZnkY.mp4">imgur video </a> (file exceeded length limit so it does not embed on github) another editing <a href="https://i.imgur.com/fISldFJ.mp4">shorter example</a>
+Watch the below linked videos for basic editing of variables

+Turning Null into a transparent theme and basic variable changing <a href="https://i.imgur.com/9a7ZnkY.mp4">imgur video </a> (file exceeded length limit so it does not embed on github) another editing <a href="https://i.imgur.com/fISldFJ.mp4">shorter example</a>